 Corrections, Expressions of Concern, and Retraction Corrections to a published article may be made with the editor's authorization.
 Editors will determine the extent of the necessary corrections.
 Minor corrections will be made directly to the original article, while major corrections will be addressed by publishing a corrected version alongside the unchanged original.
 Both versions will be linked to one another, and a statement explaining the reason for the major change will also be published.
 If necessary, article retractions will be conducted in accordance with COPE retraction guidelines.

 Conflict of Interest All authors of articles are required to disclose any conflicts of interest related to the publication of the manuscript, including any associations with institutions or products mentioned in the manuscript that may influence the study's outcomes.
 Additionally, authors must disclose conflicts of interest involving competing products.
 If an author is uncertain about whether a competing interest should be disclosed, they should consult their institution or the journal editor for guidance.
+If no competing interests exist, the following statement will be included in the article: "The authors declare that they have no competing interests."

-Research Ethics and Consent Studies in Humans, Animals, and Plants All original research papers involving humans, animals, plants, biological material, protected or non-public datasets, collections, or sites must include a written statement in an Ethics Approval section that encompasses the following:
+Research Ethics and Consent for Studies in Humans, Animals, and Plants All original research papers involving humans, animals, plants, biological material, protected or non-public datasets, collections, or sites must include a written statement in an Ethics Approval section that encompasses the following:

 - The name of the ethics committee(s) or institutional review board(s) involved.